Dr Pooky Knightsmith (2014-2017)

 Dr Pooky Knightsmith completed her PhD in child and adolescent mental health at the Institute of Psychiatry, London, where she specialised in developing practical strategies for supporting self-harm and eating disorders in schools and other non-clinical settings.

-Pooky chairs the expert advisory group for Body Image in Education and researched and wrote recent government guidance on the safe teaching of body image.
+While chairing the expert advisory group for Body Image in Education, Pooky researched and wrote government guidance on the safe teaching of body image.

 Free mental health and emotional wellbeing resources for schools, parents and students can be found on her website here: